What Should I Do If My Aquatic Turtle Is Sick?

 For four days, I treated my turtle this way.
 Twice a day I would throw in a pellet, but he refused to eat.
 I kept the UVB light on him all day until it was time for bed.
 In the morning I would turn it back on.
 Every time I woke up, I changed the water.
 Every time I went to bed, I did the same thing.
 And whenever it crossed my mind, I checked the temperature (the kind that sticks on the glass meant for aquariums).

 After the fourth day, I threw in a pellet and he ate it.
-Despite he was coming out of it and was acting normal, I kept him in there for an additional two days before placing him back into his original aquarium.
+Despite the fact he was coming out of it and was acting normal, I kept him in there for an additional two days before placing him back into his original aquarium.
 There was no erratic behavior on his part.
 To say the least, I was thrilled.

 I must have done everything just right, though every sickness and every turtle is different.
 You might try this and your turtle dies anyway, either because you noticed the signs too late or it was much more than an infection.
 Sometimes you can do everything right and still death is inevitable.